 Breathability and Venting

 For a jacket that is so tightly woven, the Houdini is surprisingly breathable.
 During extended, high-output activities like ski touring, the jacket never felt heavy with heat.
 This jacket also has a magical quality, where it seems to dry off on your body — both in a constant wind, or when you are in motion, like on a ski descent.
 Even on trail runs through the desert, the Houdini does a great job of managing body temperature.
-We scored it among others at the top of our test group, where it certainly performed better than the slightly more wind resistant Vital Windshell.

 One thing that we were a bit disappointed with is the Houdini's lack of venting capability.
 With no pockets or underarm venting, there is really no way for trapped air to escape except through the fabric itself, which sometimes results in the arms feeling clammy with perspiration.
 The front zipper is the primary venting tool, or pushing up the sleeves — but we found this to be uncomfortable on trail runs due to the tightness of the half-elastic wrist cuff around our forearms.
 However, this slight criticism is not enough to knock any points off the Houdini's breathability and venting rating.